iyedb/iyedb.github.com/_posts/2014-04-26-cpp11-move-semantic.markdown

 ctor_ of `std::ifstream` and not the copy ctor as it is now deleted.
 The move ctor actually takes ownership of the resources held by the temporary.
 Moreover, we no longer need to declare an `std::ifstream` object to open the file as a first step, then pass it by reference to our function which feels awkward.
-Now the code feels more natural and straightforward: the function take a file then we just call it passing it a file argument.
+Now the code feels more natural and straightforward: the function takes a file then we just call it passing it a file argument.
 Of course you still can pass an l-value as argument to the function if you absolutely have to, using the [std::move](http://en.cppreference.com/w/cpp/utility/move)